TeeSSK/PowerGrid/README.md

 ## Run project via Python locally

 There are two files are used as inputs as a `sys.argv`: one is an input file and the other is a file used to store the result. <br>
-If you aren't install ortools, you need to run this command before run the python file.
+If you aren't install ortools yet, you need to run this command before run the python file.

 ```
 pip install ortools